-AUDIT FINDINGS
+Facility AUDIT FINDINGS

-Summary of Audit Findings:
+Summary of Audit Findings

-The OAS will automatically calculate the number of standards exceeded, number of standards met, and the number of standards not met based on the auditor's compliance determinations.
-If relevant, the auditor should provide the list of standards exceeded and/or the list of standards not met (e.g. Standards Exceeded: 115.xx, 115.xx..., Standards Not Met: 115.yy, 115.yy).
+The OAS automatically populates the number and list of Standards exceeded, the number of Standards met, and the number and list of Standards not met.

 Auditor Note: In general, no standards should be found to be "Not Applicable" or "NA."
 A compliance determination must be made for each standard.
 In rare instances where an auditor determines that a standard is not applicable, the auditor should select "Meets Standard" and include a comprehensive discussion as to why the standard is not applicable to the facility being audited.

-Number of standards exceeded: 2

-Number of standards met: 43

-Number of standards not met: 0
+Number of standards exceeded: 2 • 115.11 - Zero tolerance of sexual abuse and sexual harassment; PREA coordinator • 115.33 - Inmate education Number of standards met: 43 Number of standards not met: